Football End Zone Rules

 Breaking The Plane Of The Goal Line

 The goal line marks the front of the end zone.
-You can imagine the goal line as a 3D plane.
+To understand how a referee judges the validity of a touchdown, you can imagine the goal line as a 3D plane that both the ball and its carrier can pass through.
 The ball must break this imaginary barrier for a touchdown to be scored.
-This is at the discretion of the referees.
-Sometimes instant replay is needed to justify a touchdown.
-Coaches can use a challenge flag just for this purpose.
+This is fully at the discretion of the referees, and sometimes instant replay is needed to justify a touchdown.
+Coaches can use a challenge just for this purpose.